Alkia/IgniteCLI-tutorials/voter/index.md

 To view the newly created `poll` transaction type, click the **Custom Type** navigation point on the web browser front-end app.
 To see the workflow to create a poll, enter an example value for the title and poll options.
 A new object is created and displayed next to the new poll form.
 You have successfully created an object and stored it on the blockchain!
 This object, however, does not look and work exactly like a poll.
 You need to be able to add option fields and store them as an array.
 You want the option fields to display as interactive buttons.
-Take a look at some of the files modified by the `Ignite CLI scaffold list` command.
+Take a look at some of the files modified by the `ignite scaffold list` command.
 ## Modify the Protobuffer Types
 To have multiple options in the poll, you must change the value `string options` in the Protobuffer definitions.
 1. In the `proto/voter` directory, open the `poll.proto` file.